A novel Mortar Method Integration using Radial Basis Functions: Conclusions

 \section{Conclusions}

-In this work, we introduce a novel algorithm for efficiently computing the interface integral associated with the mortar method for solving elliptic partial differential equations (PDEs) in non-conforming domains.
-The integrand involves the product of basis functions defined on different grids, necessitating the use of non-standard quadrature techniques, which are often inefficient and challenging to implement.
+In this work, we have introduced a novel algorithm for the efficient computation of the interface integral appearing when using the mortar method in non-conforming discretizations.
+The proposed algorithm leverages the RBF-based mesh-free interpolation to replace the projection operator needed to transfer the basis functions defined on the master side of a non-conforming interface onto the slave side.
+The new procedure provides a more efficient alternative to standard geometric projections, replacing the solution to a set of non-linear problems with a simple interpolated function evaluation.
+The proposed mesh-free approach significantly streamlines implementation issues, especially across general three-dimensional settings.
+Moreover, we have employed a rescaling procedure for the interpolant that ensures that the necessary conditions for the consistency of the interface constraint are met.
+We also propose an appropriate combination of interpolation parameters allowing for an effective outcome of the mortar algorithm while minimizing the potential burden for the final user.

-To address this issue, the proposed algorithm leverages Radial Basis Function (RBF) interpolation to facilitate the transfer of quantities across non-conforming meshes, offering a more efficient alternative to conventional geometric projections.
-This mesh-free approach significantly streamlines implementation across general three-dimensional settings.
-Moreover, we introduce a rescaling procedure for the interpolant that ensures the necessary conditions for the consistency of the interface constraint are met.
-We also propose a fixed combination of interpolation parameters to enhance efficiency while minimizing user burden during parameter selection.
+A set of numerical tests have been carried out in both 2D and 3D to analyze the method accuracy and convergence, demonstrating that the basic properties of the standard mortar approach are preserved.
+Results from geometrically non-conforming test cases and fluid-structure interaction problems show the applicability of the proposed approach in realistic settings and validate its flexibility and robustness.

-We conduct a series of numerical tests in both two and three dimensions to evaluate the convergence of the method, demonstrating that the accuracy of traditional integration approaches is maintained.
-Additional results from geometrically non-conforming test cases and fluid-structure interaction problems further validate the geometric flexibility of our approach.
+{\bf Acknowledgements.} M. Ferronato was supported by the RESTORE (REconstruct subsurface heterogeneities and quantify Sediment needs TO improve the REsilience of Venice saltmarshes) PRIN 2022 PNRR Project, Funded by the European Union - Next Generation EU, Mission 4, Component 1 CUP MASTER B53D2303363001.